wcarmon/docs/java/exceptions.no-checked.md

 ## Item-11: Checked Exceptions make your library harder to use
+1. Engineers must select from the terrible options below TODO: link
 1. Engineers may opt for alternatives or fork & fix your lib